Long-Term Human Video Generation of Multiple Futures Using Poses: Related Work

 \subsection{Generative adversarial networks}

-GAN is a generative model in which a discriminator tries to classify between fake data produced by a generator or real data.
-The learning finishes when the generator fools completely the discriminator.
-While the output of GAN is generated from latent noise and cannot be controlled, Conditional GAN (CGAN) \cite{mirza2014conditional} includes an input label that conditions the generated data.
-InfoGAN\cite{chen2016infogan} unsupervisedly models the relationships between the latent code and the generated images by maximizing the mutual information between them.
+Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} is a generative model in which a discriminator is trained to classify between fake data produced by a generator or real data, while the generator is trained to fool the discriminator.
+While the output of GAN is generated from latent noise and cannot be controlled, Conditional GAN (CGAN) \cite{mirza2014conditional} includes an input condition like class label that conditions the generated data.
+InfoGAN \cite{chen2016infogan} unsupervisedly models the relationships between the latent code and the generated images by maximizing the mutual information between them.
 This allows to apply variations to the generated images without requiring an input label.
 However, these networks suffer from mode collapse, that is, the model ends up generating only a single or a few predominant data.